akshpatel26/ChatBot/README.md

 ![Screenshot 2025-06-04 224315](https://github.com/user-attachments/assets/0034524e-c9f7-4472-9dd6-1c3a36dba9d4)

-🔑 Gemini API Key
+# 🔑 Gemini API Key

 This project uses Google’s Gemini API.

-Sign up at Gemini AI to obtain an API key.
+ • Sign up at Gemini AI to obtain an API key.

-Replace the placeholder in self.API_KEY with your actual key.
+ • Replace the placeholder in self.API_KEY with your actual key.

-Without a valid key, only static responses work.
+ • Without a valid key, only static responses work.

- License

-This project is licensed under the MIT License.

-See LICENSE for details.